Practical Zephyr - West workspaces (Part 6)

 this-is-a-test.123-test%

 Whew!
-A close call, but even after commiting to our local manifest-rev branch the changes are not lost an can be restored as instructed by the command line output.
+A close call, but even after committing to our local manifest-rev branch the changes are not lost an can be restored as instructed by the command line output.

 Keep in mind that all projects in a West manifest are managed entirely by West.
 If you’re working on those repositories, use dedicated branches.
 After every West update, double-check that you’re still working on the correct branch and do not commit to the manifest-rev branch.